Skip to footer content

 $vbLabelText $csharpLabel

-FastReport requires manually downloading HTML content with WebClient, then embedding it in an HTMLObject with fixed dimensions—a workaround that doesn't properly handle JavaScript execution or relative resource URLs.
-IronPDF's RenderUrlAsPdf directly renders the live webpage with full JavaScript execution using the Chromium engine.
+FastReport has no native URL-to-PDF — you download the HTML yourself with HttpClient, embed it in an HtmlObject on a band, and export.
+HtmlObject handles a limited HTML 4 subset only, with no JavaScript execution and no modern CSS, and PDFSimpleExport rasterizes the output.
+IronPDF's RenderUrlAsPdf directly renders the live webpage with full JavaScript execution using the embedded Chromium engine.
 For more options, see the URL to PDF documentation.

 Headers and Footers with Page Numbers